 How democratic of a band you were back in the day?

 Uli Jon Roth: We were a very democratic band.

 Uli Jon Roth: I don’t know.
 I never thought like that.
-It was just with itself, like we have some time during the summer.
+It was just with itself like we have some time during the summer.
 Let’s make an album.
-Back then it was very quick.
-The song writing was very quick, the recording was very quick and that’s what we did.
+Back then, it was very quick.
+The songwriting was very quick, the recording was very quick, and that’s what we did.
 I didn’t really think about it.

 LEAVING THE SCORPIONS

 You left the band after a highly successful Japan tour in 1978.
-You probably did not made a final decision due to any single cause or on a whim, but how difficult of a decision was it to leave the band in the end?
+You probably did not make a final decision due to any single cause or on a whim, but how difficult of a decision was it to leave the band in the end?

-Uli Jon Roth: No. It was not difficult, because my time had come.
+Uli Jon Roth: No. It was not difficult because my time had come.
 I felt I needed to move on.
 It was my destiny.

-Germany did not have many rock / metal bands that had a successful international career in the 1970s.
+Germany did not have many rock/metal bands that had a successful international career in the 1970s.
 But the Scorpions was the exception.
 Was it certainly something that was your goal right from the beginning?